theseus-os/theseus-os.github.io/posts/2022-06-21-wasmtime-complete-no_std-port.md

 >
 > Theseus doesn't yet support the `std` library, so this is a legitimate `no_std` port.
 > However, one cannot simply take this port and run it within any other `no_std` environment,
-> because `wasmtime` still relies on basic functionality from the underlying platform.
+> because `wasmtime` still relies on lots of functionality from the underlying platform.
 >
 > We did have to add some `std`-like components to Theseus in order to satisfy `wasmtime`'s needs, as shown below.